- About VCAT

 The Victorian Civil and Administrative Tribunal (VCAT) is established under the Victorian Civil and Administrative Tribunal Act 1998 (the Act) and began operations on 1 July 1998, amalgamating 15 boards and tribunals to offer a ‘one-stop shop’ dealing with a range of disputes.

 Hearings are conducted at 55 King Street, Melbourne, as well as at a range of venues in suburban and regional Victoria.
+See the Hearing Locations page for more information.

 A Supreme Court judge heads VCAT as President.
 County Court judges serve as Vice Presidents.
 Applications are heard and determined by Deputy Presidents (appointed on a full time basis), Senior Members and ordinary Members (may be appointed on a full time, part time or sessional basis).